21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 See [here](../gadi/mac-stuff.md) for more information for Mac users.

 Windows users have a variety of options.
-It's also suggested your `ssh` `.config` file contains the following entries:
+It's also suggested [clv:suggested or necessary?] your `ssh` `.config` file contains the following entries:
 ```
 Host *
   ServerAliveInterval 60